|2017 LABL Fall/Winter Season Information!

 What do you mean by "highly organized"?
 The LABL has been around since 1989, when the league consisted of 4 teams.
 This season's team count will be 50+.
 So we must be doing something right.
 We have our schedules made and posted in a timely fashion.
 We communicate field changes, roster changes, rules changes, or any other information as quickly as possible.
 In short, we communicate!
 Our website has stories, schedules, stats, videos, and all of the information needed to keep you up to date.
 Our Facebook page is filled with important updates, stories, photos, and our players can communicate with other players anytime.

 What is the cost per team for the season?
 The cost per team is $5,000* for a 20-game 2017 summer season.
 You may say, "wow, that seems high".
 But it's really not.
 It's roughly only $20 per game per player.
 Other leagues may have similar per season rates, but remember, our season is 20 games guaranteed for our summer season.
-The cost per team was $1,980 for our 2016 fall/winter season with 8 games guaranteed for our fall / winter season!
+The cost per team is $2,000 for our 2017 fall/winter season with 8 games guaranteed for our fall / winter season!
 Umpire fees are not included in the league fees. *8-team divisions play a 21-game season and the team fee is $5,250..

 What does it cost for umpires? $80 per team on gameday; payable prior to the start of the game to the umpires.
 This amount is not included in, or part of the league fees.